Fading Echoes of Interaction: Probing Centuries of Preexplosion Mass-Loss in Four Type IIn Supernovae: Acknowledgments

 EH is currently supported by the National Science Foundation Graduate Research Fellowship Program under Grant Number DGE-2545911.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
 RBW is supported by the National Science Foundation Graduate Research Fellowship Program under Grant number 2234693 and acknowledges support from the Virginia Space Grant Consortium.
 PC acknowledges the support of this work provided by the National Aeronautics and Space Administration through Chandra Award Number GO4-25044X, along with GO3-24056X.
+KM is supported by Japan Society for the Promotion of Science (JSPS) KAKENHI grants JP24KK0070 and JP24H01810.

 This research has made use of data obtained from the Chandra Data Archive provided by the Chandra X-ray Center (CXC).
 The National Radio Astronomy Observatory and Green Bank Observatory are facilities of the U.S. National Science Foundation operated under cooperative agreement by Associated Universities, Inc. We thank the staff of the VLA and the GMRT, who made these observations possible.
 GMRT is run by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research.